Meth Manufacturing Defense Lawyer in Columbus, OH

 - A fine of up to $15,000

-It’s important to note, that the court will impose a 3-year mandatory prison term if you’re convicted of meth manufacturing.
-If you’ve been convicted or plead guilty to methamphetamine production in the past, then the mandatory minimum you must serve is no less than 5 years.
+It is important to note that the court will impose a three-year mandatory prison term if you are convicted of meth manufacturing.
+If you have a previous conviction or you pleaded guilty to methamphetamine production in the past, then the mandatory minimum sentence is no less than five years.

 - A fine of up to $20,000